Go to content

 The first point to note that on this page there is no reference to categories of digital nomad / entrepreneur, simply because I do not offer assistance in these new categories as the complications outweigh any benefit !

 Also now required, not by law but by Immigration demands, is for all RE-APPLICATIONS (This is where the residency is cancelled or unable to be renewed necessitating a reset or re-application) for passive residency to obtain an Andorran police certificate.
-It has been clarified that this is NOT a new requirement for new applications or for the usual renewals of residency.
+This is NOT a new requirement for new applications or for the usual renewals of residency.

 All applications must be 100% complete for all certificates and documents.
 IF any certificate is incorrect you will have 10 days to produce a correct one otherwise the application is cancelled and you will need a new and complete set of application papers.